TongTY/Individual-Project/README.md

 This repository is used to record the progress of COMP4560 project.

 ## What's new this week:
-(29/04)
-1. Under 'Individual-Project/MathPairs_Java/...'<br />
-   1.1 'MathPairs.java': the final version of the algorithm<br />
-   1.2 'Result':new results based on sv=0.5% and cv=50% and 10% were added<br />
-2. Under 'Individual-Project/Data Visualisation/...'<br />
-   '2_graph_labels.png' is the graph which has labels.<br />
-   '2_graph_v4.html' is the sorce code and I used d3.v4.js instead of d3.v3.js in this code.<br />
-3. Folder 'EnglishPairs' is totallt new.
-Just stores the same work as 'MathPairs_Java' does.<br/>

 ## Files:
 ### MathPairs_Java: